woodpecker-ci/woodpecker/docs/docs/92-development/09-terminology.md

 - **Woodpecker**: An open-source tool that executes pipelines on your code.
 - **Pipeline**: A sequence of workflows that are executed on the code.
 Pipelines are triggered by events.
 - **Workflow**: A sequence of steps and services that are executed as part of a pipeline.
 Workflows are represented by YAML files.
-Each workflow has its own isolated network.
+Each workflow has its own isolated workspace, and often additional resources like a shared network (docker).
 - **Steps**: Individual commands, actions or tasks within a workflow.
 - **Code**: Refers to the files tracked by the version control system used by the forge.
 - **Repos**: Short for repositories, these are storage locations where code is stored.